8 questions to ask

 Positive change requires proactive planning

-In healthcare, seamless change isn’t just a nice-to-have; it’s critical to meeting patient care goals and to ensuring efficient use of capital.
+In healthcare, seamless change is critical to meeting patient care goals and to ensuring efficient use of capital.
 Effective planning can make or break a facility relocation or renovation, and the equipment used within it.

 The right partner provides the safe hands for operational change and smooth transition, so your teams can continue to do what they do best: care for your patients.

 Preparing facilities for the COVID-19 patient surge.
-When a major health system needed to expand its intensive care unit (ICU) in anticipation of the COVID-19 surge, they health system tapped JLL to manage the logistics of adding beds and monitors as well as cleaning out dining rooms and common areas to be used for patient care.
-That way, this health system's teams could focus on what they do best: serving patients.
+When a major health system needed to expand its intensive care capacity in anticipation of the COVID-19 patient surge, they trusted JLL to manage the logistics of converting various common areas to be used for patient care.
+This included everything from obtaining beds and medical equipment to the coordination of support services such as IT, clinical engineering, environmental services and materials management.
+This allowed the healthcare professionals to remain focused on what they do best; serving patients.